Top of page

 Lecture by Kylie Smith, Nell Hodgson Woodruff School of Nursing.

 March 5, 2025 from 4pm to 5:30pm.
 Jones Room, Woodruff Library.
-Open to all.

-Complex, Messy, and Diverse Gender Norms of the New Testament World
+Re-gendering: Complex, Messy, and Diverse Gender Norms of the New Testament World

 Modern readers often envision biblical gender norms as a version of our own in the not-so-distant past: two opposite genders, men dominating women, and strictly policed boundaries between the genders.
 But what if the roles, norms, and virtues of the Roman world were conceived of so differently that our own conceptions do not fit?
 In this class, we’ll look at evidence from literary and archaeological sources of the New Testament period and discover that gender was complex, messy, and diverse.
 Gender norms included variability in standards for masculine and feminine behavior and multiple genders.